 - Pneumonia.
 Although pneumonia in and of itself is exceedingly dangerous, there are particular issues that the elderly are more susceptible to develop as well, including meningitis and blood infections.
 The CDC recommends two vaccines for seniors to safeguard against pneumococcal disease, given a year apart – but as few as 18% of seniors have historically received both shots.

 - Shingles.
 With a new shingles vaccine available now (Shingrix), it is highly recommended that all seniors – even individuals previously vaccinated utilizing the earlier version, Zostavax – get immunized.
 Two doses are required, given 6 months apart, and the resulting advantage is a greater than 90% protection rate from the disease.

 - TDaP.
 Guarding against tetanus, diphtheria, and pertussis (whooping cough), this vaccine is especially vital for older adults spending time with babies under 12 months of age, because these diseases could be life-threatening in infants.

 Although no vaccine is 100% effective, they can dramatically lessen the chance of contracting illness, and even if an illness such as the flu or shingles does occur, it is frequently less critical for those who have received immunizations.

-Hearts at Home In-Home Care’s highly trained caregivers are always available to provide transportation and accompaniment for seniors to get vaccinations, and will assist in a number of other ways to ensure optimal health and wellbeing.
-Reach out to us at 913-440-4209 to learn more about the home health Kansas City families trust and to get started on increasing quality of life for a senior you love!
+Hearts at Home In-Home Care, a provider of in home care for seniors in the Kansas City area, has highly trained caregivers who are always available to provide transportation and accompaniment for seniors to get vaccinations, and will assist in a number of other ways to ensure optimal health and wellbeing.
+Reach out to us at 913-440-4209 to learn more about our in home care for seniors and to get started on increasing quality of life for a senior you love!